hydephp/develop/README.md

 ### About the files

-- **App.css**:
-A compiled and minified file containing the styles for a base Hyde installation.

 - **Hyde.css**:
 The Hyde stylesheet contains the custom base styles and should be loaded after App.css as it contains some Tailwind tweaks.